BAYKO Brick Pack Patterns

 Thanks to Geoff Lilleker for help with this information.

-In the factory, the bricks were laid out, face down, on a sheet of cellophane, then a card was placed on top and the cellophane glued down to the back of the card to seal the pack.
+In the factory, the bricks were laid out, face down, on a sheet of cellophane, then a card was placed on top and the cellophane glued [later, cellotape] down to the back of the card to seal the pack.
+This wrapping ensured new sets always looked their best.

-The patterns shown below are the ones used by both Plimpton [post-war] and MECCANO to present the bricks, doors and windows in the various BAYKO sets.
+The patterns [below] are used by both Plimpton and MECCANO to present the Bricks, Canopies, Doors and Windows in their various BAYKO sets.

-Where the same pattern was used during both periods I have shown the Plimpton era pattern, but, if you move the mouse over the image, it will reveal the MECCANO era equivalent.
+Where the same pattern was used during both periods I have shown the Plimpton era pattern, but, if you move your mouse over the image, it will reveal the MECCANO era equivalent.

 Sets #0 and #11